isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-sand-fleas/index.md

 layout: post
 ---

-Spring is here and with it, [sand fleas](https://en.wikipedia. org/wiki/Tunga_penetrans).
-In this article, I'll provide tips on how to get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/) of sand [fleas](https://pestpolicy.com/how-do-i-get-rid-of-fleas-in-my-house-without-bombing/).
+Spring is here and with it, [sand fleas](https://en.wikipedia.org/wiki/Tunga_penetrans).In this article, I'll provide tips on how to get [rid](https://pestpolicy.com/getting-rid-of-fleas-in-the-carpet/)of sand [fleas](https://pestpolicy.com/how-do-i-get-rid-of-fleas-in-my-house-without-bombing/).

 - These tiny parasitic bugs inhabit humid beaches or coastal climates and they're known for their bite, itchiness, and difficulty to get rid of.